section-engineering-education/engineering-education/articles/understanding-systemd/index.md

 ### Editing unit files using drop-ins
 We previously discussed that systemd units can be edited directly from **/lib/systemd/system/** which is not advisable.

 Unit files within **/lib/systemd/system/** can be copied to **/etc/systemd/system/**.

-Edits are made in this location because it won't be overwritten during a system upgrade (advisable).
+Edits are made in this location because they won't be overwritten during a system upgrade (which is advisable).
 Also, unit files in **/etc/systemd/system/** have higher precedence for discovery than other locations.

 Unit files in either of these locations can also be overwritten and extended through the use of drop-in files.